Frankish Bow Brooch Replica

 Ostrogothic Fibula - bronze

 07 Fi Got 1 Replica of a Ostrogothic fibula from the Migration Period dating to the 3rd and 4nd century.
-Bronze and silver plated.
+Bronze, silver-plated or 925 silver.
 4.8 x 2.8 cm.

 Details